 - 5.4.1 Cars shall be equipped with a general circuit breaker easily accessible from outside the Car.
 This master switch will cut all electrical circuits (ignition, fuel pumps, lights, alternator, etc.) but shall not affect the operation of an on-board fire extinguisher.
 All terminals of the master switch shall be insulated.
 The preferred type of circuit breaker is the red key model. - 5.4.2 The location of the master switch shall be clearly marked by the official international marking a red spark in a white-edged blue triangle and shall be mounted in the following standard locations.
 The OFF position shall be clearly indicated at the master switch location.
 Push or pull type switches must indicate how to set the "OFF" position, Pull for OFF, or Push for OFF labels must be in place.
 No other decals can be in the proximity (6 inches) of the master switch decal.
 The master switch shall be mounted in the following standard locations. - 5.4.3 Cars using a lithium-ion battery must display the green and black Lithium Battery decal near the master electrical switch.
-Cars without a master switch using lithium-ion batteries must display the green and black decal on the top of the driver side door near the window opening.
 Small lithium-ion batteries that power auxiliary devices within the vehicle (radios, cameras, data acquisition, etc.) do not require the decal to be displayed on the vehicle. - 5.4.4 FORMULA and SPORTS RACING CARS: In close proximity to the right-hand upright member of the main hoop and in a location so that it cannot be operated accidentally.
 It may be mounted on a bracket welded to the inside of the upright member of the main hoop. - 5.4.5 CLOSED WHEEL CARS: On the driver's side of the car, in front of the windshield on either the cowl or fender but close enough to the windshield to be accessible if the Car is overturned.
 Alternatively, it may be mounted on a bracket attached by welding or clamps to the front hoop of the roll cage easily accessible through the driver's side open window.
 Drilling holes in the roll cage for this purpose is prohibited.
 The primary master switch shall be in plain view, not obscured by the door or window net.
 The switch shall be approximately 6 inches or less from the outside of the car.